This post was most recently updated on August 31st, 2022.3 min read.

 - 1 pull request to MicrosoftDocs/office-docs-powershell

-- SharePoint Online PowerShell documentation – there’s a lot of small improvements to make.
+- SharePoint Online PowerShell documentation – there are a lot of small improvements to make.
 I improved a couple of more weird parts of the docs :)

 - 1 pull request to Azure/azure-docs-powershell-azuread